 Location: Found in Liurnia of the Lakes West of the Academy of Ray Lucaria.

-Since he is basically made of crystal, he is harder to hit with other weapons like swords or even daggers.
-He is also very strong against Magic, so sorry Magic users.
+Since he is made of crystal, he is harder to hit with other weapons like swords or even daggers.
+He is also very strong against Magic, so sorry, Magic users.
 You don’t need to fight him right away, but it is definitely a decent challenge when you finally meet him for the first time.

 Glinstone Dragon Adula

 Location: First found roaming in the Three Sisters area.
-After dealing enough damage it will teleport to the Cathedral of Manus Celes where it can be killed.
+After dealing enough damage, it will teleport to the Cathedral of Manus Celes, where it can be killed.

 This is another Glinstone Dragon, but it is much harder than the previous one.
-It has almost double its health, and the damage on this Dragon is crazy.
+It has almost doubled its health, and the damage on this Dragon is crazy.
 He has a ton of new attacks as well that can easily one-shot you if you aren’t careful.
-It is also only weak to heavier Blunt weapons because it is a Glinstone Dragon.
+It is also weak to heavier Blunt weapons because it is a Glinstone Dragon.

-Keep in mind that the first time you meet this Dragon, it will fly away at half health.
+Remember that the first time you meet this Dragon, it will fly away at half health.
 Don’t expect to beat it the first time, so don’t waste your time fighting it because it will just fly away.
 Try to use your heaviest weapon to defeat it, or just use the church as cover and slowly chip away its health.

 Location: Found in the Deeproot Depths after following Fia’s questline.

-Most Dragons in the game don’t have Elemental weaknesses and if they did, that would make most of them relatively easy.
-Giving them very few weaknesses makes them a harder challenge and we wouldn’t have it any other way.
+Most Dragons in the game don’t have Elemental weaknesses, and if they did, that would make most of them relatively easy.
+Giving them very few weaknesses makes them a harder challenge, and we wouldn’t have it any other way.
 You don’t have to fight any Dragons in the game, but they are there for the extra challenge.